top of page

 Upcoming Class

-Each two-hour class features a video, a discussion, and a cooking demonstration.
+This two-hour class features a video, a discussion, and a cooking demonstration.

 In this class, we will be making the following recipes: